Chaganti-Reddy/Hand-Digit-Recognition/Using-Neural-Networks/Readme.md

+# Digit Recognition using Neural Networks

-# This is the same project build on a Neural Network using GPU from Kaggle
+#### This is the same project build on a Neural Network using GPU from Kaggle

+#### We can notice that this version is giving more accuracy